 Prior to enrollment each quarter, please keep in mind the following important considerations:

-Clear any holds on your registration; holds on your registration may be viewed in Axess.
+Clear any holds blocking your registration; holds on registration may be viewed in Axess.

 Pay your tuition and fees; payment in full is due on the date indicated on the University Bill.
-See the Student Financial Activities site for more information on payments.
+See the Student Financial Services site for more information on payments.

-See your academic adviser to discuss your academic plans.
+See your academic, departmental, or faculty advisers to discuss academic plans.

-If a class is full, you may be given the option when attempting to enroll of adding your name to a waitlist.
-When a place opens up in the class, Axess's enrollment engine places the first eligible student on the waitlist into the class automatically.
+If a class is full, you may be given the option of adding your name to a waitlist.
+When a place opens up in the class, Axess' enrollment engine will place the first eligible student on the waitlist into the class.

 Waitlist eligibility (i.e., your eligibility to be added to the class) is based upon factors including time conflicts, holds, and maximum units: